benleneve/my_news_feed/README.md

 ## Possibility of project improvements

+- Implementation of search bar and filters on the list of articles
+- Possibility to select favorite articles on the list and in the modal
 - Setting up an infinite scroll for the display of articles
 - Setting up a cron to import the articles
 - Setting up a cron to delete articles older than 30 days